SamVegaEs/candida_analysis/Moran_assembly/TLO_assemblies.md

 done
 ```

-To generate the coverage plots with circos we need to generate the .tsv files
+Generation of .tsv files for visualization in IGV and circos.

 ```bash
 for Sam in $(ls analysis/genome_alignment/minimap/*/vs_*/*_aligned_sorted.bam); do